-Marc is an author, internet entrepreneur, community builder, and self-described “love revolutionary”.
+Marc is an author, retired internet entrepreneur, community builder, and self-described “love revolutionary”.
 The Circling and Authentic Relating Practice Guide is his third book, and it distills 30 years of research and practice in building community, emotional communication and the psychology of love.
 He has also written a love and sex manual for men entitled As Lovers Do.
-Read about his latest adventures on his blog, www.manifesting.net.
-Contact here.
+Read about his latest adventures on his blog, www.manifesting.net and email him here, or contact through Facebook.

 Long bio (my story, excerpt from the Circling Guide)